kny5/fabacademy_antonio_anaya/docs/assignments/week09.md

 # 9. Embedded programming

+## Introduction

+The Micro-controller that I'm using in my board.
+[Check this link for more information.](../../assignments/week07) [This is the page for the group assignment.](http://fabacademy.org/2021/labs/agrilab/group/week09/) I 've contributed with the [Raspberry pi]() board review.

+This week I've learn how to program in bare-metal C using only the ASF library, then I used Rust Programming Language, but I didn't have time to write down all the steps in the compiling process and eventually found out some difficulties with the build toolchain.
+I've also tried Haskell and autopilot and Finally the Arduino IDE.

+My board has only one Button as input in PA02 and one LED as output in PA05.
+So I was looking for something useful to make with only one button and one LED and the result is the one button Mouse Scroll that I've made using Arduino, the Mouse library and event detection.

 ## SAMD11 Datasheet

+11
 | SAMD11 | Arduino | PINOUT | | | | | | | | | | | |
 | --- | ---- | ---- | --- | --- | --- | --- | ---- | ---- | --- | --- | --- | --- | --- |
 | Other | COM | PWM | Analog | INT | # | PIN | PIN | # | INT | Analog | PWM | COM | Other |